Remedy Entertainment: Max Payne series (1999–2005)

 Apogee outsourced the development of Max Paynes console versions to Rockstar Games, whose parent company Take-Two Interactive spent $10 million to purchase the intellectual property rights to the franchise; Rockstar still holds the rights to Max Payne as of 2021.
 As part of the acquisition agreement, Remedy would return to develop a sequel for the game.
 Take-Two gave Remedy plenty of creative freedom.
 The development cycle for the sequel game was much shorter than the original.
 The team made use of most of the existing gameplay mechanics and expanded them.
 Lake returned to write the game's script.
 He went to the Theatre Academy of Finland to study screenwriting to be able to write a more "ambitious" story.
 Lake's script had more than 600 pages, five times that of the original.
 Max Payne 2: The Fall of Max Payne received critical acclaim when it was released in October 2003, 27 months after Max Paynes release.
 However, it sold poorly.
 Take-Two cited the game's "continued disappointing sales" as one of the reasons for the company's forecast of a drop in sales revenue for 2004.
-Remedy was no longer involved with the franchise after Max Payne 2, but Rockstar consulted them when Max Payne 3 reached its final stage of production.
+Remedy was no longer involved with the franchise after Max Payne 2, but Rockstar consulted it when Max Payne 3 reached its final stage of production.